shapely/shapely/docs/manual.rst

 .. plot:: code/buffer_single_side.py

+Figure 10.
+Single sided buffer of 0.5 left hand (left) and of 0.3 right hand (right).

 The single-sided buffer of point geometries is the same as the regular buffer.
 The End Cap Style for single-sided buffers is always ignored, and forced to the equivalent of `CAP_STYLE.flat`.